Dictum-SM/state/README.md

 ## Extensibility
 The DSM can use any declarative resource if the resource can be invoked to perform binary operations.
 For example, a key/valude pair of `  hello-deployment-kubectlf: "resources/demo-hello.yaml"` would be either applied or deleted with `kubectl -f`.

 The DSM is expected to handle additional resource types beyond the Alpha1 defaults.
-Additional resource types include, but are not limited to Terraform and Ansible.
+Suitable resource types are anything that can be managed with the binary operations of the DSM (apply/delete).

 There are two criteria for extending the DSM resource types:
 1. An apply and delete function must be written for each resource type and must be invoked by the same name.